How is a Thermal Microgrid different from Conventional District Energy?

 What Benefits to Dynamic Energy Systems?

-Dynamic Energy Systems can work with and improve the value of technologies such as heat pumps, Combined Heat and Power cogeneration, solar thermal, and geothermal Thermal Energy Exchange and Storage systems as part of the thermal Microgrid.
+Dynamic Energy Systems can work with and improve the value of technologies such as heat pumps, Combined Heat and Power cogeneration, solar thermal, Thermal Energy Exchange and Storage systems with Active Zone Geothermal borefields as part of the thermal Microgrid.